-Birmingham centre factory fire prompts warning to motorists
+Commonwealth Games: Fire prompts warning to travelling spectators

 - Published

-A fire has broken out at a derelict factory in Birmingham City Centre.
+Spectators travelling to the Commonwealth Games have been warned of delays after a fire in Birmingham.

-West Midlands Fire Service are currently dealing with the blaze on Princip Street, near Newtown.
+Nine fire engines are tackling a blaze at a derelict factory on Princip Street, near Newtown.

-Motorists who have to travel through the smoke have been warned to close windows, turn off air conditioning and keep their air vents closed, the UK Health Security Agency said.
+Motorists travelling through the smoke are told to close windows, turn air conditioning off and keep air vents closed, the UK Health Security Agency said.

-Commonwealth Games spectators should leave extra time for journeys, the fire service added.
+There is also a diversion to the cycle route to the Alexander Stadium.

+Due to the ongoing fire near the A34, there is a diversion to the cycling route to Alexander Stadium, from Newtown Row via Loveday Street, under St Chad’s Queensway, to Bath Street, Lower Loveday Street, Cliveland Street and Cecil Street, before rejoining the A34 pic.twitter.com/lpwKEyalXa— Get Set For The Games (@GetSet2022) August 7, 2022

-The A34 is closed from the tunnels on Lancaster Circus Queensway to junction of New John St West, for inbound and outbound traffic because of the smoke plume.
+The smoke has caused many road closures in the city centre, including the A34 from the tunnels on Lancaster Circus Queensway to junction of New John St West, for inbound and outbound traffic because of the smoke plume.

 There are also road closures in place at Vesey Street, Princip Street and Price Street at the junction of Newtown Row outbound from Lancaster Circus.

-Newtown Row has been closed for a second time due to smoke.
+Newtown Row has been closed for a second time, West Midlands Police said.

-Residents around the area are being urged to keep their windows shut, West Midlands Police said.
+West Midlands Fire Service were called to the reports of the fire at around 06:48 BST and residents around the area are still being urged to keep their windows shut.

 Follow BBC West Midlands on Facebook, Twitter and Instagram.
 Send your story ideas to: newsonline.westmidlands@bbc.co.uk